V0XNIHILI/open-verilog/src/addition/README.md

 # Addition

-All adders are designed to operate in one clock cycle.
+All adders are implemented as combinational circuits.

 <!-- ## Carry Save Adder